Written by Martin Jeret

 Learn from this post how to build and publish iOS apps if you’re working on Linux or Windows.
 We are going to show how this is possible with Flutter and Codemagic.

 NB! there is a difference between developing iOS apps and building and publishing them with Codemagic.

 It’s hard to imagine developing apps for iOS without a Mac computer.
-There is no sign of this changing any time soon, but there are still ways to build the app for iOS and release it to the App Store even if you don’t have a Mac.
+There is no sign of this changing any time soon, but there are still ways for app developers to build the app for iOS and release it to the App Store even if you don’t have a Mac.
 With Flutter and Codemagic, you can build and distribute iOS apps without buying a Mac computer yourself.